Rishabh0523/DevOps/Day - 4  ( AWS & Azure ) virtual machines creations/README.md

 ◦ Open the Amazon EC2 console.

-◦ From the EC2 console dashboard, select Launch Instance.
+◦ From the EC2 Console dashboard, select Launch Instance.

 ◦ Provide a name for the VM instance.
 For this tutorial, we’ll use the name “test”.